 Slanderers will tell you that you’ve let them down.
 They’ll lie to you or call you names – whatever it takes to get you to lose your cool.
 When you do, they have the justification for reneging on their commitments.

 Fitz treated his vendor like “the help” – because it was.
 A thousand other firms could do the same job for less, and Fitz made sure his vendor knew it.

 “I’m your biggest client.
 My company pays your bills.”

 His vendor suffered for it.
-They struggled to keep employees and constantly discounted their price in order to “earn” more work.
+It struggled to keep employees and constantly discounted its prices to “earn” more work.

 They realize there’s no compelling reason (besides price or terms) that compels a customer to do business with them.
-So they send marketing signals telling customers that they’re willing to abuse themselves to make the customer happy.
+So their marketing signals to customers that they’re willing to abuse themselves to make customers happy.

 You’ve seen the marketing pieces: